crowplexus/FNF-PetitePsych/README.md

 - Added "Nigth" easter egg to Title Screen (from Base Game)
 - Haxe Library versions are now fixed, please use the setup files inside the setup folder.
 - Removed Week-specific Events such as Dadbattle Spotlight, Philly Glow, Kill Henchmen, etc…
+- Remove most base game files (aside from the ones that are dependencies)
 - Removed Automatic Updater

 ## Installation: